TagarelasComunicatec/tagarelas_php/README.md

 ======================================================

-Welcome to Social Network Tagarelas - a fully-functional Symfony application that you can use as Social Network for Educcational issues.
+Welcome to Social Network Tagarelas - a fully-functional Symfony application that you can use as Social Network for Educational Virtual Meetings and issues.

 For details on how to download and get started with Symfony, see the [Installation][1] chapter of the Symfony Documentation.